ethereum/devp2p/caps/eth.md

 ### Transactions (0x02)

-`[[tx₁, tx₂, ...], custodyids: B]`
+`[tx₁, tx₂, ...]`

 Specify transactions that the peer should make sure is included on its transaction queue.
 The items in the list are transactions in the format described in the main Ethereum specification.
-The custodyids element is a bitmap representing which cell IDs in transaction payloads are stored by the sending peer, with each stored cell’s index marked as 1.
 Transactions messages must contain at least one (new) transaction, empty Transactions messages are discouraged and may lead to disconnection.

 Nodes must not resend the same transaction to a peer in the same session and must not